 At Redmond Regional, you can rest assured that our focus is on you.
 To show our commitment to our community, we have provided tools to help you and your family live happier and healthier lives.
 These resources include an in-depth health library and numerous calculators that will help answer everyday health questions.

 The more you know about your health, the better prepared you are to make informed healthcare decisions.
 Our health library gives you the information you need to take charge of your health.

 There are no screening guidelines specifically for arrhythmias.
-However, if you are over the age of 50 and have a history of heart disease, it is recommended that you have an annual check-up, which should include an evaluation of your heart health.
+However, if you are over the age of 50 and have a history of heart disease, it is recommended that you have regular check-ups, which should include an evaluation of your overall cardiovascular health.

 This content is reviewed regularly and is updated when new and relevant evidence is made available.
 This information is neither intended nor implied to be a substitute for professional medical advice.
 Always seek the advice of your physician or other qualified health provider prior to starting any new treatment or with questions regarding a medical condition.